 - Initial contracts: Both parties, including family law attorneys and the spouses, sign an agreement stating that they are committed to solving the issues and reaching a settlement amicably.
 This contract is also known as a ‘participation agreement.’

-Moreover, an additional agreement is signed between the spouses and their attorneys, confirming that the attorneys would withdraw from the case (or disqualified) if the parties do not reach any settlement and decide to move to a court.
+Moreover, an additional agreement is signed between the spouses and their attorneys, confirming that the attorneys would withdraw from the case (disqualified) if the parties do not reach any settlement and decide to move to a court.
 This is known as a “no court agreement.”
 The partners will then work with different adversarial attorneys for the court proceedings.

 - Private meetings: Meet your attorney privately without your spouse and the other attorney to discuss your expectations.
 You should be open about the things you are ready to compromise on, your limits, and the outcome you expect.
 You both should have an initial discussion on the issues you would like to negotiate, including alimony or child support.

-- Discussions/four-way meetings: A series of meetings and discussions take place between both the parties and their attorneys along with subject matter experts or other professionals (accountant, financial expert, child custody specialist, therapist, or moderator) to reach an agreement.
+- Discussions/four-way meetings: A series of meetings and discussions take place between both the parties and their attorneys along with subject matter experts or other professionals (accountant, financial expert, child custody specialist, coach, therapist, or moderator) to reach an agreement.

 Make sure the other professionals are unbiased (neutral) and committed to helping you reach a settlement outside of the court.